darraghenright/message-consumer/README.md

 Once Elastic Beanstalk finishes uploading, building and configuring the environment, the application should be live.

-To review logs in the event of an error, run `eb log`.
+To review logs in the event of an error, run `eb logs`.

 ### Update

-To update changes use `eb deploy`.
+To update committed changes use `eb deploy`.